MicrosoftDocs/dynamics365smb-docs/business-central/admin-access-with-m365-license.md

 # Business Central Access with Microsoft 365 Licenses

-Business Central users are assigned a Dynamics 365 Business Central license that allows them to view, modify and act on their business data from any user interface.
+[!INCLUDE[prod_short](includes/prod_short.md)] users are assigned a Dynamics 365 Business Central license that allows them to view, modify and act on their business data from any user interface.
 For all other employees across the organization that only need to occasionally view data, Business Central offers access through Microsoft 365.

 When an organization has both a Dynamics 365 Business Central and Microsoft 365 subscription, administrators can configure environments to enable access with Microsoft 365 licenses, and choose exactly which tables and other objects this category of user will have access to.
 When configured, employees that have a Microsoft 365 license but no [!INCLUDE [prod_short](includes/prod_short.md)] license can view [!INCLUDE [prod_short](includes/prod_short.md)] records that are shared with them in Microsoft Teams chat and channels.